pranavdeshai/anki-prettify/README.md

 ## Features

 -   Automatic dark and night theme switching
--   Responsive design - fully support for desktop and mobile apps
+-   Responsive design - full support for desktop and mobile apps
 -   Customizable color palette
 -   Support for Basic and Cloze note types
 -   Tags for quick context